The “Smart Payments” Roadmap: Using AI to Transform Payments Processes

 Step 2: Choose the right AI platform

 Once the business need has been identified, the next step is to choose the right AI platform.
-This includes selecting a platform that can handle the volume of transactions, can integrate with existing systems, and provide actionable insights.
-The best platform will provide easy implementations using APIs and experience handling complex financial documents from a variety of industry verticals.
+This includes selecting a platform that can handle the volume of transactions.
+It should integrate with existing systems and provide actionable insights.
+The best platform will provide easy implementations using APIs.
+It should have experience handling complex financial documents from a variety of industry verticals.

 Step 3: Integrate with existing systems

-The next step is to integrate the AI platform with existing systems such as accounting software, CRM, and ERP.
+The next step is to integrate the AI platform with existing systems, such as accounting software, CRM, and ERP.
 Many businesses already have payment systems in place, and changing these systems can be costly and time-consuming.
 However, smart payment systems are designed to be easily integrated with existing systems.
-They can be connected to point-of-sale terminals, online payment gateways, and other payment processing systems, making it easy to incorporate them into existing payment workflows.
-This will ensure that all transactions are automatically reconciled and that all the relevant data is captured, preventing siloed financial operations.
+They can be connected to point-of-sale terminals, online payment gateways, and other payment processing systems.
+This makes it easy to incorporate them into existing payment workflows.
+It will ensure that all transactions are automatically reconciled and that all relevant data is captured, preventing siloed financial operations.

 Step 4: Implement instant payments

 Instant payments are a key element of Smart Payments.
-By implementing instant payments, businesses can ensure that payments are made quickly and efficiently, reducing the risk of errors or disputes.
-There are multiple rails that provide this functionality, so make sure to choose the rail that works best for your financial services institution and customer base.
+By implementing instant payments, businesses can ensure that payments are made quickly and efficiently.
+This reduces the risk of errors or disputes.
+Multiple rails provide this functionality.
+So, make sure to choose the rail that works best for your financial services institution and customer base.

 Step 5: Implement near-zero cost transactions

 Another key element of Smart Payments is near-zero cost transactions.
-Businesses can achieve this by using AI-powered solutions that can automatically match payments with the corresponding transactions, reducing the need for manual reconciliation.
-Reducing friction in payment application means saving time and reducing costs for making and receiving payments.
+Businesses can achieve this by using AI-powered solutions that can automatically match payments with the corresponding transactions.
+It reduces the need for manual reconciliation.
+Reducing friction in payment applications means saving time and reducing costs for making and receiving payments.
 Instead of paying 2-3% fees with little to no transaction data, smart payments allow for reconciliation down to the SKU level.

 Step 7: Continuously monitor and improve